agnihotriketan/ReadOnlyCollectionInNet4._5/README.md

 To ensure the data is not modified across the app while processing.

-BAsically all app level configs we can store here
+Basically all app level configs we can store here